-Even with few Canadian superstars in the MMA scene, Canada is still obsessed with the sport.
-UFC betting in Canada is still huge as the nation maintains one of the most passionate fans.
-Thankfully, fans get a bevy of options for UFC betting not limited to just the top Canadian sportsbooks.
+On this page you’ll find all the best UFC betting sites Canada has to offer, in addition to the latest MMA betting and UFC odds updated for UFC 296 on Saturday December 16th!
+Even with few Canadian superstars in the MMA scene, UFC betting in Canada is a huge event as the nation contains some of the most passionate fans around.
+Thankfully, fans get a host of options for online UFC betting sites with competitive betting odds – meaning there’s tons of options to choose from, including some of the top Canadian sportsbooks.

-The odds from top-rated online sportsbooks for UFC events will be displayed on this page as well as the best venues for UFC betting in Ontario and beyond, so keep checking back for updates!
-We do the homework so you don’t have to – you can focus on the event, your favourite fighters, and a chance to make some scratch along the way.
+The UFC odds from top-rated online sportsbooks for UFC events will be displayed on this page as well as the best venues for UFC betting in Ontario and beyond, so keep checking back for updates!
+We do the homework so you don’t have to –you can focus on the event, your favourite fighters, and a chance to make some scratch along the way.

 We took the liberty of finding the 10 best online sportsbooks for UFC betting.
 Canada Sports Betting readers who want to bet on UFC should know that our quick reviews will help you get the gist of what each UFC sportsbook is about, and what you should pick depending on how you want to approach your betting while watching UFC in Canada.
 Our reviews and notes should help you decide where to bet on UFC when all is said and done.

-Bet99 Canada – It likely wouldn’t surprise you that the sportsbook made famous in Canada by Georges St. Pierre’s work as a spokesperson brings the energy for fight night.
-Typically, you’ll be able to get lines on every fight on the card, with strong UFC betting odds, and occasionally you’ll even find early lines for multiple events ahead, if a matchup has already been announced.
+It likely wouldn’t surprise you that the sportsbook made famous in Canada by Georges St. Pierre’s work as a spokesperson brings the energy for fight night.
+Typically, you’ll be able to get lines on every fight on the card with strong UFC odds, and occasionally you’ll even find early lines for multiple events ahead, if a matchup has already been announced.
 Besides the GSP connection, we like Bet99 for it’s brilliant user interface, and Canadian focus, something we talk about in our Bet99 Canada Sportsbook Review.

 When it comes to UFC bets, it’s important to find the right market to suit your needs and desires.
 Obviously, there are always better markets than others, but this is mainly subjective.
 So, learn what you like to play and try to locate those UFC odds at the top bookmakers for Canada UFC betting.
 Let’s take a look most popular UFC betting markets.